LBC-LNBio/KVFinder-web/docs/_sources/_web_service/index.rst.txt

 - Request a job: GET /:id

     - Method: GET
-    - URL: http://localhost:8081/:id, where *:id* is the job id received from the web server as submission response.
+    - URL: http://localhost:8081/:id or http://kvfinder-web.cnpem.br/api/:id, where *:id* is the job id received from the web server as submission response.

 Example of response obtained for a *job* with status "completed":